gbouthenot/docker-svnserve/readme.md

 # docker-svnserve
-'A simple subversion server, managed with supervisor'
+A simple subversion server, managed with supervisor.

-## What is docker-svnserve?
+## What is svnserve ?

-docker-svnserve is a unofficial docker image for the [svnserve][1] subversion server.
+svnserve is a unofficial docker image for the [svnserve][1] subversion server.

 This image is based on Ubuntu docker image, and use [supervisor][2] daemons manager.